0

 Vue.js if the team is new to JS frameworks.
 Svelte if performance and bundle size lead the brief.

-React and Next.js for usage, with Angular and Vue close behind, and Svelte growing.
+Based on the latest available survey data (2025), React and Next.js lead usage in this comparison set, with Angular and Vue close behind, and Svelte growing.

 Which UI development frameworks help SEO the most?

-Yes, especially for regulated, multi-team, design-system-driven products.
-Angular usage among professional developers sits near one-in-five in Stack Overflow’s 2025 data, and it remains strong in enterprise hiring pipelines.
+Yes—especially for regulated, multi-team, design-system-driven products.
+Angular usage among professional developers remains meaningful in the latest available 2025 survey data, and it stays strong in enterprise hiring pipelines.

 Are there new front end frameworks worth watching?

-SolidJS continues to mature with SolidStart, and Astro remains interesting for content sites.
+SolidJS continues to mature (with SolidStart improving the app-framework story), and Astro remains interesting for content-heavy sites.

 Summary